Claude Code Agent Monitor

 scaffolding for both Claude Code and Codex.
 These are optional for the dashboard UI, but

 recommended for complete local-agent workflows.
+The MCP server supports stdio (for host

 # MCP lifecycle